infosoftas/info-subscription-doc/source/general/auth.rst

 API Authentication and Authorization
 ************************************

-|projectName| APIs uses OAuth2 for Authorization.
+|projectName| APIs uses OAuth2 for Authentication.

 The service is provided by {AUTH0}, and thus the gory details may be found at the {AUTH0} website, but the following should get you started.